jakeshomework/mozjpeg-compressor/README.md

 ## Installation Instructions (first use)

-* Open a terminal to clone this repository: `git clone https://github.com/JstnEdr/mozjpeg-compressor.git`
+* Open Terminal to clone this repository: `git clone https://github.com/JstnEdr/mozjpeg-compressor.git`
-* In the terminal, `cd mozjpeg-compressor`
+* In Terminal, `cd mozjpeg-compressor`
-* In the terminal: run `npm install` to install package dependencies (only need to do this once on initial install)
+* In Terminal: run `npm install` to install package dependencies (only need to do this once on initial install)
 * Drop all files you want to compress into the **LARGE_IMAGES** directory
 * To start the mozjpeg-compressor, run `npm start` in the terminal
 * Access your minified files in **MINIFIED_IMAGES**